pksunkara/reign/reign/reign_view/README.md

 ### Rendering

-When no default features are enabled and when you try to render a template like the following:
+When the plain view feature is enabled and when you try to render a template like the following:

 ```rust,ignore